 Vermeer in Detail (Gary Schwartz)

-— In the Introduction, Schwartz writes: "The single most important source at my disposal was the remarkable website Essential Vermeer, the work of the artist/art historian Jonathan janson.
+— In the Introduction, Schwartz writes: "The single most important source at my disposal was the remarkable website Essential Vermeer, the work of the artist/art historian Jonathan Janson.
 His beautifully organized and bounteously stocked treasure of information and images is a model of its kind.
-Would that every import nat artist were blessed with such a resource."
+Would that every important artist were blessed with such a resource."
 Other Citations are included.

 Traces of Vermeer (Jane Jelley)

 In July 2016, Janson returns to the Museum of Old and New Art (MONA) in Hobart, Tasmania to test Jenison's hypothesis during a four-month special installation.
 A highly detailed scale model of Vermeer's Lady Standing at the Virginal (London) is reconstructed on the premise of the museum.
 On the set, which is visible to the public, Jonathan Janson paints the exact scene that Vermeer would have seen scene using traditional 17th-century painting techniques with the aid of a booth-type and portable camera obscura.
 The painting requires two months to complete.

 Janson then repaints the scene from the same viewpoint, this time with the aid of Jenison's device.

 The exhibition is accompanied by a catalogue, Hound in the Hunt: Optical Aids the Art of Vermeer (2016).
 It includes a richly illustrated forty-page essay by Janson ("How Vermeer Painted") in which the author outlines the materials and techniques of Vermeer.
 Jenison's hypothesis is discussed.